-In this module students gain an understanding of the construction and operation of embedded computer systems and their components.
-Furthermore they gain an understanding of how computer performance is dependent upon the design of computer architectures and sub-circuits.
+In this module students gain an understanding of the architecture and operation of embedded computer systems and their components.
+Furthermore, they gain an understanding of how computer performance is dependent upon the design of computer architectures and sub-circuits.

 This module covers the fundamentals of how images are generated, represented, compressed and processed to extract features of interest.

 Introduction to neural network theory, applications and artificial intelligence.

 The aims of this module are: To introduce students to the fundamental principles of opto/electronic systems for the transfer of information.
 To introduce the duality of light as both wave and ray.
 To show intensity and phase related optical principles.
 To demonstrate optical information transfer through a number of applications.

 This module will introduce students to the fundamental concepts of high frequency electromagnetics, and circuit design techniques that must be considered in the design of high frequency circuits and systems.

 Students will learn in-depth knowledge of transmission lines, the Smith Chart, standing waves and scattering parameters etc.